-Civic Leadership Community priority Intended public value outcome or impact CL2 - Communication and engagement with the community.
-Having these extra spaces within the Town's Leisurelife facility may accommodate for activation for community groups.
+Civic Leadership Community priority Intended public value outcome or impact CL2 - Communication and engagement with the Having these extra spaces within the Town's community.
+Leisurelife facility may accommodate for activation for community groups.

-Economic Community priority Intended public value outcome or impact EC2 - Connecting businesses and people to our local activity centres through place planning and activation. may allow for further sporting clubs to call the centre 'home' and provide a connection with the community.
+Economic Community priority Intended public value outcome or impact EC2 - Connecting businesses and people to our local activity centres through place planning and activation.
+Providing lease opportunities within Leisurelife may allow for further sporting clubs to call the centre 'home' and provide a connection with the community.